-Virtually all eateries must eventually replace glassware, silverware and china, as the appearance of these simple items can make or break customer reviews.
-Similarly, updating the establishment’s decor, tables, chairs, and flooring are expensive projects as well, but are highly necessary to the owner’s continued success in the hospitality industry.
+Virtually all restaurants must eventually replace glassware, silverware and china, as the appearance of these simple items can make or break customer reviews.
+Similarly, updating the establishment’s decor, tables, chairs, and flooring are expensive projects as well, but are highly necessary to the owner’s continued success in the restaurant industry.

 A merchant cash advance can also be used to add an outdoor patio, expand seating, or even revise table layout to ensure optimum efficiency when seating customers.
 The proprietor may also want to increase his or her staff, or invest in a new product or menu that requires an upfront fee.